Article 1

 Article 13

-The central competent authority may provide funding to motion picture screening enterprises to help defray the cost of equipment and facilities connected to the installation of a computerized box-office statistics system.
+The central competent authority may provide funding to motion picture screening establishments to help defray the cost of equipment and facilities connected to the installation of a computerized box-office statistics system.

 Article 14

-Motion picture screening enterprises shall abide by central competent authority regulations concerning the timing of the screening of advertisements.
+Motion picture screening establishments shall abide by central competent authority regulations concerning the timing of the screening of advertisements.

 Article 15